 Need more information?
 Read our topic sheets.

-Medicare to cover cognitive assessment and care planning sessions
+Medicare covers cognitive assessment and care planning sessions

 The Centers for Medicare & Medicaid Services (CMS) finalized its decision to provide coverage for these services in November 2016.
 For the first time, people living with Alzheimer's will have access to care planning with a medical professional.
 Following a diagnosis, care planning is crucial to improving outcomes and maintaining quality of life, for the diagnosed and their caregivers.